jvanasco/imagehelper/README.md

         raise ValueError('Too Big!')

-passing an imagefile to `ResizerFactory.resizer` or `Resizer.__init__` will register the file with the resizer.
+Passing an imagefile to `ResizerFactory.resizer` or `Resizer.__init__` will register the file with the resizer.
 This action creates an `image_wrapper.ImageWrapper` object from the file, which contains the original file and a PIL/Pillow object.
 If PIL/Pillow can not read the file, an error will be raised.

 ## FAQ - what sort of file types are supported ?